czi-catalystproject/hub-champion-training/episodes/transfer_data.md

 🔑 KEY POINTS
 ^^^
 - Users can store small files and datasets in their home directory that will persist between sessions.
-- Hub Champions can distribute large datasets in a read-only *shared* directory.
+- Hub Champions can distribute datasets in a read-only *shared* directory.
+- Temporary data for intermediate files can be stored in the `/tmp` directory.
+- Cloud object storage can be used to store large datasets.
 - Use `gh-scoped-creds` to push and pull code to GitHub.
 :::